cuiyongbo/hello-world/my_wiki/computer_glossary/data_structure/heap_note.rst

 an in-order traversal (as there would be in, e.g., a binary search tree).
 The heap relation mentioned above applies only between nodes and their parents, grandparents, etc.

-**Operations**

-The common operations involving heaps are:

-#.
-Basic

-    - find-max [or find-min]
-    - insert
-    - extract-max [or extract-min]
-    - delete-max [or delete-min]
-    - replace: pop root and push a new key

-#.
-Creation

-    - create-heap: create an empty heap.
-    - heapify: create a heap out of given array of elements.

-    - merge (union): joining two heaps to form a valid new heap containing all the elements of both, preserving the original heaps.

-    - meld: joining two heaps to form a valid new heap containing all the elements of both, destroying the original heaps.

-#.
-Inspection

-    - size
-    - is-empty

-#.
-Internal

-    - increase-key or decrease-key
-    - delete: delete an arbitrary node (followed by moving last node and sifting to maintain heap).
-    - sift-up: move a node up in the tree, as long as needed; used to restore heap condition after insertion.
-    - sift-down: move a node down in the tree, similar to sift-up; used to restore heap condition after deletion or replacement.

 ..sidebar:: Heap as array

     .. image:: images/Heap-as-array.svg.png